 Keep it, but expand support for those experiencing homelessness

-I supported the intent of the anti-camping ordinance passed by the City Council and believe it is unacceptable for homeless encampments to exist near schools and child care centers.
-What I have a problem with is its district by district, encampment by encampment approach.
+I support the intent of 41.18 – it is unacceptable for encampments to exist near schools and child care centers.
+I have a problem with 41.18’s district by district, encampment by encampment approach.
 We need coordinated, citywide leadership to solve this problem, and we need to ensure that housing and services are available for homeless individuals because what I will never accept is simply moving an encampment from one neighborhood to another.
-That’s not a solution – it’s just passing the buck.
+That’s not a solution – that’s whack a mole.

-Do you agree with Angelenos who say that the large number of people living outside makes the streets less safe?
+Do you agree with Angelenos who say that the large number of people living outside makes neighborhoods less safe?

 Yes, the homelessness crisis makes everyone less safe

 What is the most important and impactful step the city can take as part of a strategy to address the homelessness crisis in the near-term?